ding2/ding2/README.md

 access to handle basic site configuration and are able to change the site basic behavior.

+## Local administrator
+This groups of user have premissions to make basic site configuration and the same access as the above groups.
+So this should only be given to trusted super users.

+## Provider
+Providers are the library users, which normally logges into the system using library card or CPR number an they are only allowed to view content not create new.

+## Staff
+This users are the library staff, which have limit premissions to edit there profile2 profile with basic information about there role at their library.

 ## Administrator
 This group of users have full access to all parts for the site and access to alter any configuration they want.